Revenue

 Business Model

-Each credit acts like a token that pays for data or automation steps.
-When a table asks Clay to “Find email,” “Grab technographics,” or “Summarize a website with GPT,” the platform decides which of 100-plus data vendors to hit and deducts the relevant credits.
-Customers that already hold their own ZoomInfo, Clearbit, or Apollo keys can plug them in and run those enrichments at cost—Clay simply orchestrates the call and charges zero credits—while the rest flow through Clay’s wholesale relationships under the “no middle-men” promise on its pricing page.
-That mix lets teams fine-tune the quality-versus-cost trade-off column by column.
+Each Data Credit acts like a token that pays for data and AI costs.
+When a table asks Clay to “Find email,” “Grab technographics,” or “Summarize a website with GPT,” the platform decides which of 150-plus data vendors or AI providers to hit and deducts the relevant credits.
+Customers that already hold their own ZoomInfo, Clearbit, Apollo, or other data-provider keys can plug them in and avoid Clay’s native enrichment costs, but under the March 2026 pricing change, those workflows still consume Actions for execution steps like HTTP calls, CRM syncs, AI tasks, sequencer sends, and enrichment runs.
+That mix lets teams fine-tune the quality-versus-cost trade-off column by column, while letting Clay monetize the orchestration layer itself.

-Because COGS are mainly cloud infrastructure and pass-through data licensing, Clay’s gross margins look more like a data-heavy SaaS firm (roughly mid-60s to high-70 percent) than the 80-plus percent of pure software.
+Because COGS are mainly cloud infrastructure, pass-through data licensing, and AI model usage, Clay’s gross margins have historically looked more like a data-heavy SaaS firm than the 80-plus percent of pure software.
+The shift toward Actions should improve blended gross margin over time, because platform orchestration carries higher margin than third-party data resale, even as AI-intensive workflows still bring variable model costs.
 Management runs the company close to breakeven: at $30 million of 2024 revenue, Clay generated a slight loss, implying low-single-digit negative operating margin and capital-efficient growth.

 Expansion is primarily consumption-led.
-As more people inside a customer rely on Clay tables—feeding webform leads, scheduling nightly CRM enrichments, or launching new signal-based outbound plays—credit burn rises and the customer steps up to larger plans where the per-credit price falls (“Save as you grow”).
-Upsells also come from advanced features—workbook-level scheduling, CRM write-backs, and higher per-search limits—plus occasional one-off credit top-ups in peak campaign periods.
-Over time, the combination of unlimited seats, sticky workflow automations, and declining marginal credit cost turns Clay’s customers into larger, reliably recurring revenue streams.
+As more people inside a customer rely on Clay tables and workflows—feeding webform leads, scheduling nightly CRM enrichments, launching signal-based outbound plays, syncing paid audiences, mining Gong transcripts, or exposing Clay workflows to reps through AI assistants—Data Credit and Action consumption rises and the customer steps up to larger plans.
+Upsells also come from advanced features like CRM write-backs, higher usage limits, Audiences, Functions, Clay Ads, and Enterprise governance, plus occasional one-off top-ups in peak campaign periods.
+Over time, the combination of unlimited seats, sticky workflow automations, reusable GTM logic, and usage-based pricing turns Clay’s customers into larger, reliably recurring revenue streams.

 Competition